Part 36: The Promise

 Truth be told, even if my sister's father had made an effort to find her again, it would've been like finding a needle in a haystack.
 We moved often, and Dad sometimes didn't give out his real name.
 Riley gave my sister his real last name, Shepard.
 Dad was more dedicated to my half-sister than any of his biological children born before her.

 On a side note, recently, we found a DNA match for my sister and the nephew of her bio-father who was on 23andMe.
 That nephew said he could put my sister in touch with her father, he is still alive.
 She hasn't done that so far.

-Riley began creating other....shall we say..."personas" as I don't want to call them stage names or pen names as he used to claim, long before he met my mother.
+Riley began creating other....shall we say..."personas" as I don't want to call them stage names or pen names as he used to claim.
+Long before he met my mother, he was creating these names.
 Around the time my father met my mother in 1962, his "creative identity factory" was in full force.
-These are full on fake identities, complete with social security numbers and personal histories.
+These were full on fake identities, complete with social security numbers and personal histories.
 The numbers are not his social security number, and I'm not sure if they belonged to anyone, but they might have.
-Notice how he gives Harley Shepard a full back story on this "note to self" card complete with a stage name for the fake name, fake birthdate, and even fake parents.
+Notice in the photograph below how he gives Harley Shepard a full back story on this "note to self" card complete with a stage name for the fake name, fake birthdate, and even fake parents.

 Later, after Riley left Reading with my mother, he used the made-up name Richard R. Cooper to get a fake social security card and a library card.

 I tried to make the light, texture, and background in my iPhone shots groovy like the photographer back in Hollywood did for my mom's dress.
 A little color added in the background... it's like a still life for Dad's bogus social security card and library card collection.
 Notice the side light from the sunset shining through our window, lighting up the cards so they almost glow.
 (Yes, the COVID-19 shut down has left me with a lot of time on my hands.)